AtlasOfLivingAustralia/api-gateway/README.md

 This repository is an issues & documentation repository for managing the delivery of the API Gateway for the Atlas.

 The API gateway will provide a **single entry point** for all Atlas webservice services and will include an **enhanced authentication model** for web service users.
-There will be two types of access supported: 1) OIDC access 2) Non-OIDC access
+There will be two types of access supported:
+1. OIDC access - browser based
+2. Non-OIDC access - non-browser based

 ## OpenID Connect (OIDC) access